5 Best WordPress Image Optimization Plugins Compared [2022]

 Cloudflare makes your website faster.

-Cloudflare has 100s of data centers all over the world which it uses to serve your websites from the server closest to the visitor that is accessing your site.
-Content is pushed from what is known as your origin server to Cloudflare’s network of data centers all over the world so that when a visitor tried to access your website the request isn’t routed directly to your origin server but to one of Cloudflare’s many servers.
+Cloudflare has 100s of data centers worldwide, which it uses to serve your websites from the server closest to the visitor accessing your site.
+Content is pushed from what is known as your origin server to Cloudflare’s network of data centers worldwide so that when a visitor tries to access your website, the request isn’t routed directly to your origin server but to one of Cloudflare’s many servers.

 There are two reasons this benefits you – it, for one, obviously makes your website load faster because Cloudflare’s server is statistically more likely to be located close to your target demographic.
-And, also because this reduces the load on your origin server.
-It’s fairly likely that you’re hosting a website with a web host that isn’t the best hosting in the world and therefore doesn’t have really dedicated vCPUs and memory assigned to your website.
+And also because this reduces the load on your origin server.

-If every visitor that tried to access your site would access it from one server (your origin server) it’s going to accumulate a massive load compared to distributing the load over Cloudflare’s large network of servers that are located all over the world.
+If every visitor that tried to access your site would access it from one server (your origin server), it would accumulate a massive load compared to distributing the load over Cloudflare’s extensive network of servers worldwide.

 Cloudflare improves your website’s uptime

-With Cloudflare’s Always Online technology your site is always going to remain online even if your actual (origin) server incurs some sort of error.
-As we mentioned earlier, Cloudflare also protects your site from downtime by reducing the amount of load/traffic that actually reaches your origin server – doing so, by distributing the traffic across its massive network of servers all around the world.
+With Cloudflare’s Always Online technology, your site will remain online even if your actual (origin) server incurs some error.
+As we mentioned earlier, Cloudflare also protects your site from downtime by reducing the load/traffic that reaches your origin server by distributing the traffic across its massive network of servers worldwide.

 How do I activate Cloudflare?